-Peace and Justice Studies (PJ)
+Peace and Justice Studies (PJST)

-Attributes: BSFC Black Studies Focus Course, PJST Peace and Justice Studies, UDIV U.S. Diversity
+Attributes: PJST Peace and Justice Studies

 This internship provides students in the minor with the opportunity to understand, through direct participation, how citizens organize to empower their communities and promote policies that will benefit them.
 Interns are placed with community organizations in the greater Bridgeport area and some placements include advocacy work in the state legislator in Hartford.
 The internship requires a journal and final reflection paper based on analysis of the site experience and its relationship to peace and justice.
 Enrollment by permission only.
+Previously PJ 0298.

 This course creates a context for integrating and reflecting on experiences and knowledge acquired in the program by providing the students the opportunity to examine how their major connects to the values and practices of peace and justice.
 Students undertake a major research project focused on applying their practical engagement with peace and justice issues to broader theoretical frameworks with attention to contemplating a vision for change in the future.
 The course is built around student-led discussion and an in-depth research project that analyzes an issue from the student's major area of study through the lens of peace and justice.
+Previously PJ 0398.